paritosh0707/AgentDock/packages/sdk-python/README.md

   - `agent_name` (str): Name of the agent

 **Raises:**
-- `AgentDockError`: If deployment fails
+- `DockrionError`: If deployment fails

 **Example:**
 ```python